-At the same time, Internet users are advised not to click on any suspicious links and report any incidences to the authorities as quickly as possible.
+At the same time, Internet users are not to click on any suspicious links and are advised to report any incidences to the authorities as quickly as possible.

 69 Kaspersky Lab, WannaCry ransomware used in widespread attacks all over the world, May 2017. (securelist.com/wannacry-ransomware-used-in-widespread-attacks-all-over-the-world/78351/)